 The market of language learning application does not consist of Duolingo only.

 There are plenty of apps that are giving Duolingo fierce competition.
 And if you choose to make an app such as this, they will also become your competitors.
 So how about taking an advanced look at the top five language learning apps besides Duolingo?

 Memrise was founded by Ed Cooke, a Grand Master of Memory, and Greg Detre, a Princeton neuroscientist who specializes in the science of memory and forgetting.

 The website launched as a private beta after it won the Princeton Entrepreneurship Club 2009 TigerLaunch competition.
 100 users were allowed to sign up to test a non-beta version of the website called Memrise 1.0 on October 1, 2012.

-Currently, Memrise is available on both Android and iOS platform.
-It aims to combine elements of gamification with the interesting learning process.
+Currently, Memrise is available on both Android and iOS platforms.
+It aims to combine elements of gamification with an interesting learning process.
 Whether you want to increase your vocabulary quickly for a trip abroad, or improve your grammar or just brush up your rusty skills, Memrise gives the user the perfect way of doing all that and more.